-Family of One children will be found functionally eligible by the IE before they have Medicaid eligibility.
+.217 children will be found functionally eligible by the IE before they have Medicaid eligibility.
 The IE will work with the local offices to determine financial eligibility.
-On-going functional eligibility for family of one children will be determined by the HHCM or IEIE depending upon the CM option the child chose.
+On-going functional eligibility for .217 children will be determined by the HHCM or IEIE depending upon the CM option the child chose.
 On an on-going basis, the local offices will determine financial eligibility for all children.